caltechlibrary/caltechlibrary.github.io/README.md

 + [install-golang](https://github.com/caltechlibrary/install-golang), install Go 1.4.3 and Go 1.8 in your home directory on Linux/Windows and Raspberry Pi
     + If you're using Mac OS X Sierra just download and install the pre-compiled version from https://golang.org/dl/
 + [ASpace shell scripts](https://github.com/caltechlibrary/aspace-shell-scripts)
-+ [ot](https://caltechlibrary.github.io/ot), a set of Bash scripts and Golang template for working with the ORCID API

 ### Virtual machines and containers